 If when you see a new feature or service on a friend’s phone, you want to have it on your phone, then you must be a savvy mobile phone user.
 If you want a fully functional mobile phone with all the bells and whistle, you must be a savvy mobile phone user.

 However, you must counter balance between what you want and what you need or more importantly what you can afford.
-You may want a mobile phone with an 8 megapixel camera with LED flash and autofocus, but can you afford it or do you need such quality photos?
+You may want a mobile phone with a 13 megapixel camera or QHD Display, but can you afford it or do you need such quality photos or display?
 Savvy users can choose between a smartphone or a feature phone, depending on their pocket.

 So, your target as a savvy user is to buy a mobile phone with as much functionality as possible for your budget.